 The Number: 30,000

-For context: a standard 1U server uses about 2,200 MLCCs.
-An H100-based server board uses roughly 6,500.
-The GB200 compute node needs 12,000–15,000.
-And the GB300 — the backbone of next-generation AI training clusters — requires 30,000.
+For context: a typical general-purpose server motherboard uses roughly 1,800–2,500 MLCCs (Murata estimate, ~2,200 average).
+An H100-based server board uses several thousand more.
+The GB200 compute node needs an order of magnitude more again.
+And the GB300 — the backbone of next-generation AI training clusters — pushes that figure to around 30,000.

 Murata has publicly acknowledged that AI server MLCC orders currently exceed double their production capacity for high-end products.
 That’s not a forecast.
 That’s existing backlog.